 Spring and summer are prime seasons for allergies.
-Even if people don’t consider themselves as “allergic,” they still might get a sniffly nose due to allergen exposure.
+Even if you don't consider yourself an "allergy person," you might still find yourself with a sniffly nose when pollen counts climb.
+Here's what you need to know.

-Joanna Lambert, family nurse practitioner at Riverside Medical Group’s Primary Care East Court Clinic, shares helpful information about seasonal allergies—including ways to navigate through the symptoms.
+Joanna Lambert, family nurse practitioner at Riverside Medical Group's Primary Care East Court Clinic, shares helpful information about seasonal allergies — including ways to manage symptoms and when it's time to call your provider.

 What Causes Allergy Symptoms?

 Allergens include pollen from trees, weeds, grasses, and molds.
-In the early spring in Illinois, pollen comes from trees such as ash, elm, maple, oak, and walnut.
-In the late spring and early summer, pollen arises from grass.
-The most common culprit in the fall is ragweed, which lingers from about August to November in the Midwest and the East.
+In early spring in Illinois, tree pollen is the main culprit — think ash, elm, maple, oak, and walnut.
+Late spring and early summer bring grass pollen.
+Come fall, ragweed takes over, lingering from about August through November across the Midwest.

 The most common symptoms are congestion, itchy and watery eyes, runny nose, sneezing, and coughing.
-Individuals may also develop postnasal drip, which can cause a sore throat.
-“In younger kids with postnasal drip, they’ll often have an upset stomach with it,” notes Lambert.
+Some people also develop postnasal drip, which can cause a sore throat.
+"In younger kids with postnasal drip, they'll often have an upset stomach with it," notes Lambert.

 Symptom Relief Options

-“I always tell my patients, those two together are going to give you the best symptom relief, and you really need to take them consistently on a daily basis, not an ‘as needed’ basis, to get that complete symptom relief,” urges Lambert.
-“Allergy specialists will tell you, if you know you have spring allergies, start taking those two things two weeks before you even get into the season.”
+"I always tell my patients, those two together are going to give you the best symptom relief, and you really need to take them consistently on a daily basis — not an 'as needed' basis — to get complete symptom relief," says Lambert.
+"Allergy specialists will tell you, if you know you have spring allergies, start taking those two things two weeks before you even get into the season."

-When Is It Time to See Your Primary Care Provider?
+When Is It Time to See Your Provider?

 Related Articles